chadrem/raad/README.md

 # Raad - Totem

 This gem allows you to easily create daemons (also known as servers, services, or background processes) in a project generated with [Totem](https://github.com/chadrem/totem).
+Both MRI and Jruby are supported.

 This is a fork of the [Raad](https://github.com/colinsurprenant/raad) gem that is modified for Totem projects.
 All credit goes to the original project as they did all the hard work.